FlexibleGames/VintageEngineering/Readme.md

 - Crushing, smelting, grinding, refining, distilling, etc via multiblock machines.
 - Fluid movement, pumping, tanks.
 - Electrical system, power generation using Coal and oil based combustion, then expanding into more modern power options (nuclear?).
 - Pipez-style system for moving goods and fluids around.
-At least I hope this won't crush FPS.

 ## Building
 Set the VINTAGE_STORY environmental variable before loading or trying to build the project.
 The [wiki](https://wiki.vintagestory.at/index.php/Modding:Preparing_For_Code_Mods#Creating_an_Environment_Variable) has directions for setting the variable on Windows.